Mei Quong Tart

-Quong Tart, now often (if anachronistically) known as Mei Quong Tart, was a prominent nineteenth century Sydney merchant from China.
+Moy Quong Tart, often anachronistically known as Mei Quong Tart, was a prominent nineteenth century Sydney merchant from China.
 He was one of Sydney's most famous and well-loved personalities and made a significant impact on the social and political scene of Sydney at a time of strong anti-Chinese sentiment.
-His Australian contemporaries referred to by him by his Chinese given name, Quong Tart, which would go on to be the surname used by his descendants, such as Josh Quong Tart.
+His Australian contemporaries referred to him by his Chinese given name, Quong Tart, which would go on to be the surname used by his descendants, such as Josh Quong Tart.

 Public life

 A prominent businessman, he owned a network of tearooms in the Sydney Arcade, the Royal Arcade and King Street.
 His crowning success was the ‘Elite Hall’ in the Queen Victoria Market, now the Queen Victoria Building.
 He was also a community leader, well connected with the local political and social elites.